Gaia Data Release scenario

 - All epoch and transit data for all sources.

-Pending further approvals of mission extensions additional release(s) will take place (currently extension until the end of 2020 and indicative approval until the end of 2022 have been approved).
+Pending further approvals of mission extensions additional release(s) will take place (currently extension until the end of 2020 has been approved and an indicative approval until the end of 2022 has been given).